-It takes unique cognitive abilities to get you to groundbreaking innovation
+It takes unique cognitive abilities or so-called soft skills or talents to get you to groundbreaking innovation.

-About ten years ago, we asked ourselves, what are the key skills an innovative mind should have?
+About ten years ago, we asked ourselves, what critical skills an innovative mind should have?
 After many long discussions, we realized: No skills at all.
-From startups, we learned that 20-year-old innovators with no developed skills could easily come up with amazing ideas.
-An early reaction was that age is a key factor for innovators.
+We learned that 20-year-old innovators with no developed skills could quickly create unique ideas and form a company.
+An early reaction was that age is a crucial factor for innovators.
 Startups should be run by young people that are unbiased and can change the world.
 Later on, we all learned that 50-year-old Elon Musk unfolded his full potential in the mid-30s.
-But all highly successful innovators have a few things in common, independent of age, skills, or educational background – TALENTS.
+Regardless, all highly successful innovators have a few things in common, independent of age, skills, or educational background – TALENTS.

 Those top innovators are without exception highly curious, very courageous, continuous, or relentless in their execution and exceptional collaborators.
-While looking deeper into the fabric of the innovator’s talent we discovered eight key aspects: Curious, Courageous, Continuous, Collaborative, Creative, Communicative, Confident, and Connected.
+While looking deeper into the fabric of the innovator’s talent, we discovered eight key aspects: Curious, Courageous, Continuous, Collaborative, Creative, Communicative, Confident, and Connected.
 You may wonder what about PASSIONATE?
 We put it consciously out.
-Passion is not necessarily a specific talent or wiring in one’s brain – it is a result of a specific neurological trigger.
+Passion is not necessarily a specific talent or wiring in one’s brain – it is a result of a particular neurological trigger.
 Any person can be extremely passionate about something.
-Passion is certainly a success factor for innovators but not a talent.
+Passion is undoubtedly a success factor for innovators but not a talent.